I am not accepting any new clients.

 Average Cost: $220-$250

-Accepted Insurance Plans: My services would be billed under out of network benefits.
-I am not in-network for any insurance panels at this time, but am accepting sliding fee clients if parents can’t afford my normal fee.
+Accepted Insurance Plans: Regence Blue Cross and I accept most other insurance as an out-of-network provider.
+I am accepting sliding fee clients if parents can’t afford my normal fee.

 How I can help:

 I have specialized exclusively in the treatment of children and adolescents throughout my career, including specialized training in graduate school.
 As a result, I have a strong understanding of typical development, how development can get “off-track,” and how to guide it back on course.
 Additionally, I know how crucial it is to make therapy fun and engaging in order for kids to be successful.
 Although structured in my approach, I am creative in incorporating play and in finding methods to teach and practice skills in a way that children and adolescents can enjoy.